techx-nlp/prerequisite-quiz/README.md

 ### Special Sum (`special_sum`)

-Write a function `special_sum` that takes a list of numbers, and return the sum of all even numbers minus the sum of all odd numbers.
+Write a function `special_sum` that takes a list of numbers (positive integers), and return the sum of all even numbers minus the sum of all odd numbers.

 ```python
 def special_sum(num_list):